“The strongest among the weak is the one that doesn’t forget their weakness”

-In the 1960s and 1970s, there were pockets of Frisbee play happening in cities and towns across the U.S. and Canada.
-The people and their contributions recorded here shared a common history in the early days of ultimate disc sport in Canada.
+In the 1960s and 1970s, there were pockets of Frisbee play happening in cities and towns across Canada and the United States.
+The people and their provincial contributions recorded here shared a common history that eventually came together developing nationally in the early days of ultimate in Canada.

-Westerfield started weekly ultimate pick-up games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey and Jim Lim.
-Ken, using his player competitor contact list, sent team participation invitations for the beginning of the Toronto Ultimate League to Wards Island, West Toronto, North Toronto and his own team Beaches.
-These were the first four teams with each team taking turns hosting Wednesdays weekly league game nights at their home locations.
-The league starting night was at Kew Beach.
-After almost ten years of early Canadian Frisbee programs and popular multi-event competitions on Toronto Islands, Toronto was more than ready for an ultimate league.
+Westerfield started the league with weekly ultimate pick-up games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach and Jim Lim.
+Christopher Lowcock, introduced to disc sports by his brother, became part of this group.
+Westerfield, Lowcock and the others would recruit more players as they passed by along the boardwalk, Wednesday’s ultimate pick-up was becoming very popular.
+Referencing his player competitor contact list from past tournaments, Ken sent out team league invitations, with ultimate playing instructions, to form teams representing Wards Island, West Toronto, North Toronto and his own team Beaches to join the Toronto Ultimate League.
+These were the first four teams with each team taking turns hosting Wednesday’s weekly league game nights at their home locations.
+The league starting night was at Kew Beach, next to the boardwalk.
+After almost ten years of early Canadian national Frisbee programs and popular multi-event competitions on the Toronto Islands, Toronto was more than ready for an ultimate league.
 The next year there were six teams and the next year ten.
 The league grew substantially from that period.
 Westerfield, using Bob Blakely’s office copy machine and mailing facility at Irwin Toy, would produce a weekly newsletter highlighting the games and scores for each team as well as the league standings through the playing season.
-The Toronto Ultimate League continued to develop and was renamed the Toronto Ultimate Club (TUC), that now has 3300 active members and over 250 teams playing the year-round.
+The Toronto Ultimate League continued to develop and was renamed the Toronto Ultimate Club (TUC), which now has 3300 active members and over 250 teams playing the year-round.
 This was the first ultimate league in Canada and now one of the world’s oldest.

 The Toronto Ultimate Club became a founding partner for the Toronto Rush, the first Canadian professional ultimate team in the American Ultimate Disc League (AUDL).
-The success and impact of the Toronto Ultimate Club (TUC), as a premier organization for ultimate recognized in Canada and the United States, was never more evident than when in 2013 TUC players made up a team called the Toronto Rush and joined the AUDL.
+The success and impact of the Toronto Ultimate Club (TUC), as a premier organization for ultimate in Canada since 1979, has never been more evident in Canada and the U.S. than when in 2013 TUC players made up a team called the Toronto Rush and joined the AUDL.
 Up until then, all the AUDL teams were American with U.S. players.
-Toronto Rush won every game in their first season, including the AUDL Championships and is the winningness team in AUDL professional ultimate history.
+Toronto Rush, with Canadian players, won every game in their first season, including the AUDL Championships and is the winningness team in AUDL professional ultimate history.

 Note: This information is from Ultimate Canada Hall of Fame and TUC.